Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_demo.md

 - Edit in pipeline editor -> Visualize
 - Settings -> CI/CD -> Runners -> Specific runners
     - URL and Token; we will need this in a minute
+    - Select `Run untagged jobs` (optional, but can make things simpler for now)

 ## Inspect bwCloud